John Storey (rower)

-John Storey (born 19 July 1987) is an English-born New Zealand rower.
+John Storey (born 19 July 1987) is a New Zealand rower.
 He competed at the Olympics in 2012 and 2016, and won a world championship title in double scull in 2017 alongside Chris Harris.
 Storey announced his retirement from international rowing in April 2021.

 Family and private life

 Storey was born in England and grew up in Cambridge.
 His family moved to Christchurch in New Zealand when he was 13 years old as his father, Bryan Storey, took a teaching position at the University of Canterbury.
 His younger sister, Jenny Storey, has represented New Zealand with the Black Sticks.
 Storey had finished three of the four years of a mechanical engineering degree at the University of Canterbury when he was selected to join the New Zealand rowing team in 2008.
 He postponed his engineering degree and moved to the Waikato to be able to train at Lake Karapiro.
 While there, he studied finance extra-murally.
 Storey took 2013 off from rowing and finished his mechanical engineering degree.

 Storey is engaged to former rower Louise Trappitt.